cs3216/cs3216.github.io/coursework/facebook/index.md

 Facebook Application.
 You will be guided[^1] to write your (probably first) Facebook application.
 Before we begin, you might want to decide which programming language to use.
-If you have not done so, you are encouraged to login into and explore your AWS account.
+If you have not done so, you are encouraged to log into and explore your AWS account.
 You should have set up PHP (or the programming language of your choice) and MySQL and be able to access your content online.
 Remember, these may take a day or two to get right.
 You do not want to leave it to the last week.